rpolisuk/donors-choice/Artifacts/README.md

 3. Project Technical Documents (GitHub)
 4. User Manual (video format is accepted)
 5. Installation packages (GitHub)
+    * No additional installation packages are required other than the source code above.
-6. Installation Manual (video format is accepted)
+7. Installation Manual (video format is accepted)
-7. Executable Programs
+8. Executable Programs
     * There are no executable programs
 9. A database with meaningful test data
     * The MongoDB Atlas database is already loaded with meaningful test data and can be accessed via the web application.